 After The Emergency Room, Now What?

 After the emergency room, immediately call your pediatrician and if you don't have one, go and find one or you can call us.
 You need to get to a pediatrician or your normal primary care physician for your child.
 Ask them to evaluate them.
-Get your kids in by scheduling an appointment.
-From there, they will help refer you out to anywhere that your kid needs to go for specialties.
+Get your child in by scheduling an appointment.
+From there, they will help refer you out to someone that your child needs to go see, maybe a specialist.
 For example, an orthopedic surgeon for any broken bones or a neurologist for any head injuries may be better educated on the knowledge of a regular practiced doctor.